 Making Families Complete - One Kitten at a Time!

 My daughter, Noelle, with Stephanie around 1989.
 Stephanie was a very weak kitten that I have to hand feed.
 I took her everywhere in my purse along with an eye dropper of kitten milk.
 I gave her a couple of drops of milk every 5 minutes or so until she grew stronger.
 She lived to be 13 years old.

 No breed specific, health related problems plague the British Shorthair.
-However, all of my cats have tested PKD, FeLV (Feline Leukemia), and FIV (AIDS) negative.
+However, my cats have tested PKD, FeLV (Feline Leukemia), and FIV (AIDS) negative.
 In addition, my cats are all blood type A (AA, AB or Ab).
 Kittens will be ready for their new homes when they are at least 10 weeks old.
 They will have received age appropriate prophylactic wormers and vaccinations, have had a thorough exam by my long time veterinarian.
 They will come with a Florida Health Certificate and TICA registration papers.
-(Cashmere and Chanel are not registered.
-Please see their page.)
+(Cashmere is not registered.
+Please see her page.)
 While nearly all of my kittens over the years have been sold as pets, I do not have a blanket policy against selling quality kittens being allowed for breeding.
 You must either have proven experience or prove that you are serious and conscientious by thoroughly researching the breed and what is entailed to be an animal breeder.
-If you need a kitten shipped to you, please research NON STOP flights from Orlando (MCO) to your airport of choice.
+We offer concierge shipping all over the US.